rdf-elixir/rdf-ex/README.md

 ## Consulting and Partnership

-If you need help with your Elixir and Linked Data projects, just contact: <info@cokron.com> or <https://www.cokron.com/kontakt>
+If you need help with your Elixir and Linked Data projects, just contact <info@cokron.com> or visit <https://www.cokron.com/kontakt>